qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.12.x.md

 ## Text Index on_disk Support
 ![text-index-disk](/blog/qdrant-1.12.x/text-index-disk.png)

-[**Qdrant text indexing**](/documentation/concepts/indexing/#full-text-index) involves tokenizing text into smaller units (tokens) based on user-defined settings (e.g., tokenizer type, token length).
+[**Qdrant text indexing**](/documentation/concepts/indexing/#full-text-index) tokenizes text into smaller units (tokens) based on chosen settings (e.g., tokenizer type, token length).
 These tokens are stored in an inverted index for fast text searches.

 > With `on_disk` text indexing, the inverted index is stored on disk, reducing memory usage.